Preveza (regional unit): History

 The area was first settled by the Greek tribe of the Thesprotians and subsequently formed part of the Kingdom of Epirus and later the Roman Empire.
 The Battle of Actium took place in the area in 31 BC, following which the city of Nicopolis ("city of victory") was built by Augustus.
 The area became part of the Byzantine Empire, and following the Fourth Crusade, split off along with the rest of Epirus to form the Despotate of Epirus.
-The area passed to Ottoman rule in the 14th century, which lasted until 1913.
+During the late medieval period, Albanian-speaking communities settled throughout much of Epirus, including the wider Preveza area.
+The area passed to Ottoman rule in the 14th century, during which both Greek and Albanian populations formed an important part of the region's demographic composition, a situation that lasted until 1913.
 Following the Balkan Wars, the area was awarded to Greece in 1913, at which point the prefecture was created.
 The prefecture included the island of Lefkada, until the latter was split off in 1955 as a separate prefecture Lefkada.

 Sights

 The ruins of the ancient cities of Nicopolis and Cassope, and the Necromanteion lie in the prefecture.
 Zalongo is a mountain village, known for its monastery.
 Parga is a historic port town and a resort.